1Hyena/sockets/README.md

 notification mechanism.

 * **Single-Threaded** —
-  Unlike most networking libraries, this one does not maintain a pool of threads in order to concurrently manage multiple connections.
+  Unlike many networking libraries, this one does not maintain a pool of threads in order to concurrently manage multiple connections.
+The caller may use this library in a multithreaded context but is then fully responsible for avoiding race conditions.

 * **Non-Throwing** —
   The SOCKETS class has all of its methods specified as *noexcept*, giving it a no-throw exception guarantee.
-In other words, it's perfectly fine to use this library in a program that is compiled with the `-fno-exceptions` flag.
+Also, it does not call any potentially throwing functions internally either.
+Thus, it is perfectly fine to use this library in a program that is compiled with the `-fno-exceptions` flag.

 * **Signal-Compatible** —
   This library can safely be used by a program that uses signals.
 It makes the